gilad1987/EventsManager/README.md

 **(3)** Trigger event:

-You can pass arguments to function
+You can pass arguments to a function

 ```javascript